Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you are not satisfied with our performance, you should ask to speak with the shift supervisor.
 If you decide to express your dissatisfaction after you have hung up, please call our non-emergency telephone number and ask to speak with the shift supervisor.
 If after speaking with the shift supervisor you are still not satisfied, you may contact the E 9-1-1 Department administrative office at 845-615-0400 Monday - Friday during business hours.
 Our administrative staff will review the call.
 Upon request, we will get back to you with our findings.
 The E 9-1-1 Department is committed to quality customer service.
 We take all customer concerns seriously.

-Local Law Number 5 of 2015 established the Board of Ethics.
+Local Law No. 9 of 2018 established the Board of Ethics.
 The Board is comprised of 7 members: appointed by the County Executive and confirmed by the Orange County Legislature.
 The Board is charged with the following major responsibilities:

 All Board members must reside and be eligible to vote in Orange County.
 No member shall hold the office of Chair, First Vice Chair, Second Vice Chair, Secretary, or Sargent at Arms in a federal state or Orange County political party.